Tools and Methods for Digital Technology

 A final grade will be determined through consideration of the following items:

-- Major Projects (~50%) described above will make up the bulk of your grade and will be weighed equally in determining your final grade for the course.
-Mastery of tools and techniques, final presentation, and engagement of creative concepts will all be evaluated.
+- Major Projects (~30%) described above will make up the largest part of your grade and will be weighed equally in determining your final grade for the course.
+Mastery of tools and techniques, in-progress work, final presentation, and engagement of creative concepts will all be evaluated.

 - 100-93 = A